-Plantelligence first took shape in the photogrammetry rig, where the IRC took scans of growing plants every 30 minutes for about two months, ultimately generating 8 terabytes of data.
-But the plan to create a 3D timelapse film ran into a few temporal snags.
+Plantelligence first took shape in the photogrammetry rig, where the IRC took scans of growing horseweed every 30 minutes for about two months, ultimately generating 8 terabytes of data.
+But the plan to create a 3D timelapse film ran into a few snags.
 The first was that the plants did not grow as quickly as we would have hoped.
 The second issue involved the time needed for the scans themselves: it took the computer 3-4 days to process a model from each scan.
 It would have taken far too much time to process every single scan.

 In the summer of 2018, Cazabon displayed an updated version of this project, now called Ecomimesis in the exhibition Hustle at the Science Lab Gallery Detroit.
 An initiative of Michigan State University, the Science Lab Gallery Detroit is part of a network of international galleries featuring projects that blend art, science and technology aimed at reaching young audiences.
 The animation was customized for the Hustle exhibition with the virtual space designed to mirror the physical details of the Science Gallery Lab, so that as viewers don the Oculus headset they will see over a dozen plants emerging in a virtual and slightly idealized version of the space in which they are standing.
 The viewer’s body is intentionally not represented in the animation, resulting in an intimate encounter with the plants as the viewer floats around and merges with them.
-Ecomimesis will be shown at two adjacent stations in the gallery, but each viewer’s experience is unique.
+Ecomimesis was also shown at two adjacent stations in the gallery, but each viewer’s experience is unique.
 The plants appear at randomly generated locations and at varying points in their growth cycles.
 As one plant dies, another emerges.